learn-co-curriculum/dsc-unsupervised-learning/README.md

 ### Dimensionality Reduction

-The most common dimensionality reduction algorithm is Prinicpal Component Analysis (PCA).
+The most common dimensionality reduction algorithm is Principal Component Analysis (PCA).
 Dimensionality reduction algorithms work by projecting data from it's current N-dimensional subspace into a smaller subspace, while losing as little information as possible in the process.
 Dimensionality reduction algorithms still lose _some_ information, but you can quantify this information loss to make an informed decision about the number of dimensions reduced versus the overall information lost.
 Dimensionality Reduction algorithms are a must-have in any data scientist's toolbox, because they provide a way for us to deal with the **Curse of Dimensionality**.
 The curse of dimensionality is a key concept as datasets scale.
 In short, as the number of features in a dataset increases, the processing power and search space required to optimize a given machine learning algorithm explodes exponentially.
 As this often creates intractable problems that are infeasible to solve computationally, dimensionality reduction techniques such as PCA can be an essential preprocessing technique.

 <img src='images/pca.gif'>